Also known as: Banjo to Kazooie no Daibouken 2 (JP)

 Present at 0x8003CA04 in RAM is this string:

 Banjo Tooie has a very detailed and complete crash debugger.
 Everything is drawn by the CPU directly to the framebuffer as the device is assumed to be in an unstable state.
-Enter the following GameShark code in the US version of the game:

 The thread status portion of the debugger gives a lot of useful information about the currently running threads, what is able to be run, what has stopped, and what is waiting to be run.
 It also details the threads current PC, where their stack frames are located, if they have a queue, and their priorities.